dtfalk/superstitious_perception_experiment/README.md

 This updates what the subject sees during the consent screens at the beginning of the experiment **That is all that you should need to change!!**

+**If at any point in the study you see a screen that does not tell you which button to press, then press the F key**

 # Data Outputs
 The experiment typically takes 90 minutes to run.
 When the experiment first starts you will be asked to enter a **Subject Name** and a **Subject Number**.
 Once the subject completes the experiment, their results will be located in the **results** folder.
 The sub-folder containing their results will be named according to their subject number.
 So if your subject has subject number **1122334455**, then their results will be in a folder that is named **1122334455**.
 Within each folder there will be the following files: